GeorgieGray/all-about-dinos/README.md

 The form to sign up for the dino facts newsletter

-#### Facts newsletter thank you `/facts/thank-you`
+#### Facts newsletter thank you `/facts/thank-you.html`

-The thank you page for a new newsletter subscriber
+The thank you page for a new newsletter subscriber.
+This is the only exception to project structure, the forms `action` attribute must have the .html file extension for GitHub Pages throws a 405 error.

 ## Design